Ahmet Mahmut Ünlü: Biography

 Ahmet Mahmut Ünlü was born in Fatih, Istanbul, on 27 February 1965 to Yusuf Ünlü, a factory owner, and his wife Rabia.
 He claimed that his family is of Bukharan Turkic origin which settled in Görele in Giresun Province during the 1800s.
 In his childhood years, Ünlü was wearing a jubbah.
 He started his education when he was 3 years old.
 He preached in big mosques like Yavuz Selim while he was 14 years old. Ünlü is a diabetic and was therefore exempt from mandatory military service.
 He is married and has eight children.

 He has been described as "Antisemitic", and has made many Antisemitic tropes.

 Ünlü released a controversial fatwa in 2020, in which he stated that "Mustafa Kemal Atatürk is the founder of this state.
 This is not criticised, it is not permissible to criticise.
 This should never be criticised.
 The Republic is our last established state.
 Our duty to tax this state, our duty to go to the military, we depend on this state.
 Without this state, we would be worse than Syria and Yemen.
 Neither prayer remains, nor ablution remains, nor honor remains, nor chastity remains.
 The state must live."

-Ünlü is a critic of Salafism, and frequently said that Salafism is a threat and should not be allowed to grow in Turkey. Ünlü claimed that Salafis all owned guns and were going to destroy Turkey in the future, and that the Salafis should be curbed.
-In 2020, Ünlü was involved in a feud with Murat Gezenler.
+Ünlü is a critic of Salafism, and frequently stated that Salafism is a threat and should not be allowed to grow in Turkey. Ünlü claimed that supporters of Salafism in Turkey owned guns and were a national security threat, and that the Salafism must be curbed.
+In 2020, Ünlü was involved in a feud with Murat Gezenler over his criticism of Salafism.